Search for quasar pairs with Gaia astrometric data IV. Confirmation of 17 dual quasars and 143 projected quasars

 { School of Physics and Astronomy, Beijing Normal University, Beijing, 100875, China\\ \and Institute for Frontier in Astronomy and Astrophysics, Beijing Normal University, Beijing, 102206, China}

 \abstract {Dual quasars separated at kiloparsec scale are widely regarded as precursors to binary supermassive black holes and offer a key insight into the dynamical evolution of galaxy mergers.
-Our series of studies focus on searching for dual quasars by using a selection strategy of zero proper motion and zero parallax to isolate quasar candidates near known ones and by follow-up spectroscopy of the candidates.
-This paper, the third in the series, reports the spectroscopic confirmations of our quasar pair candidates primarily based on the data of the DESI DR1.
-We newly identified 16 dual quasars and 36 projected quasars.
-The redshifts of the 16 dual quasars range from 0.609 to 2.758, with a median of 1.46.
+Our series of studies focuses on searching for dual quasars by using a selection strategy of zero proper motion and zero parallax to isolate candidate quasars near known ones and by follow-up spectroscopy of the candidates.
+This paper, the fourth in the series, reports the spectroscopic confirmations of our quasar pair candidates based on the spectroscopic data of the SDSS and DESI DR1.
+We newly identified 17 dual quasars and 143 projected quasars.
+The redshifts of the 17 dual quasars range from 0.573 to 2.758, with a median of 1.512.
 One notable system, J0023+0417, exhibits nearly identical spectral features in the two members and shows evidence of a potential foreground galaxy, making it a high-confidence strong gravitational lensing system.
-The redshift of the 36 projected quasars are from 0.377 to 3.399, with a median of 1.663.
+The redshifts of the 143 projected quasars are from 0.301 to 4.030, with a median of 1.596.
 Among them, four have projected distances below 30 kpc, offering valuable opportunities to probe the circumgalactic medium (CGM) of the foreground host galaxy through absorption lines.}

 \keywords{{Active galactic nuclei -- Quasars -- dual quasar -- DESI}}